StevenBlack/intl/readme.md

 ### Nonlinguistic Variation

 Non-linguistic cultural elements are significant barriers to overcome.
-For example, please see the discussion about handling taxes on page 136.
+For example, please see the discussion about [handling taxes](#take-taxes-for-example).
 To demonstrate, take the apparently simple task of adapting a VFP program to suit the whole English North American market.
 On the surface, quite easy.